robur-coop/utcp/README.md

 SYN_RECEIVED state, there is no LISTEN state.
 There is also no CLOSED state - a connection which would end up in this state is directly dropped.

-TODO: Features included in this implementation that have been specified in later RFCs:
+Features included in this implementation that have been specified in later RFCs:
 - [RFC 1337](https://tools.ietf.org/html/rfc1337) - TIME-WAIT Assassination hazards
 - [RFC 4987](https://tools.ietf.org/html/rfc4987) - SYN-flood attacks
 - [RFC 5927](https://tools.ietf.org/html/rfc5927) - ICMP Attacks